 Our clinical care team members, including doctors, physician assistants, a nutritionist, psychologists, and researchers, work together to provide integrated, comprehensive care for people who have inflammatory bowel disease (IBD).

-Our Nutrition Specialist
+Our Nutrition Specialists

 Arielle Leben MS, RD, CDN

 Ms. Leben is a registered dietitian who specializes in working with people who have IBD as well as various other gastrointestinal disorders, including gastroesophageal reflux disease (GERD), irritable bowel syndrome (IBS), gastroparesis, small intestinal bacterial overgrowth (SIBO), and diverticular disease.
 She works closely with patients to deliver personalized nutrition interventions that include food, meal planning, and dietary supplements.
 Ms. Leben enjoys forging long-term relationships with patients while helping them make sustainable changes to promote better overall health and quality of life.
-Ms. Leben graduated from NYU with a masters in clinical nutrition and completed her dietetic internship at Mount Sinai Hospital.
+Ms. Leben graduated from NYU with a master's in clinical nutrition and completed her dietetic internship at Mount Sinai Hospital.

 Our Clinical Research Coordinators